Hanlin-Dong/awesome-opensees/README.md

 * [OpenSees Model View](https://github.com/jamesmaguire/opensees-model-view) - A Python package that can be used to visualise your OpenSees model as the tcl file is written. ![oss][oss] ![python][python]
 * [OpenSees 3D Visualisation](https://github.com/jamesmaguire/opensees-3d-visualisation) - A Python script that reads OpenSees simulation input and output files to create a 3D visualisation of your displaced model. ![oss][oss] ![python][python]
 * [OpenSees Model Plotter Matlab](https://github.com/gerardjoreilly/OpenSees-Model-Plotter-Matlab) - A Matlab-based plotter for models developed in OpenSees. ![oss][oss] ![matlab][matlab]
+* [OpenSees Online Visualizer](http://www.hanlindong.com/tool/opensees-online-visualizer/) - Copy and paste your tcl code in browser, and your visualized model is there.

 ## Cloud Computing
 Resources and guidelines for you to run OpenSees on cloud.